wamdam/backy2/README.rst

 **Small backups**
-    backy2 deduplicates while reading from the block device and only writes blocks once if they have the same content.
+    backy2 deduplicates while reading from the block device and only writes blocks once if they have the same checksum (sha512).

 **Fast backups**
     With the help of ceph's ``rbd diff``, backy2 will only read the changed blocks since the last backup.
-We have virtual machines with 600GB backed up in about 30 seconds.
+We have virtual machines with 600GB backed up in about 30 seconds with <70MB/s bandwidth.

 **Small required bandwidth to the backup target**
-    As only changed blocks are written to the backup target, a small (i.e. gbit) connection is usually sufficient.
-Even with newly created block devices the traffic to the backup target is small, because these block devices usually are full of \0 and are deduplicated before even reaching the target storage.
+    As only changed blocks are written to the backup target, a small (i.e. gbit) connection is sufficient even for larger backups.
+Even with newly created block devices the traffic to the backup target is small, because these block devices usually are full of \\0 and are deduplicated before even reaching the target storage.

-**As dumb as ``cp``, but as clever as backup needs to be**
+**As simple as cp, but as clever as backup needs to be**
     With a very small set of commands, good ``--help`` and intuitive usage, backy2 feels mostly like ``cp``.
 And that's intentional, because we think, a restore must be fool-proof and succeed even if you're woken up at 3am and are drunk.

-    For example, existing files or rbd volumes will not be overwritten unless you ``--force``.
+    And it must be hard for you to do stupid things.
+For example, existing files or rbd volumes will not be overwritten unless you ``--force``, deletion of young backups will fail per default.

-**Scrubbing with or without source data against bitrod**
+**Scrubbing with or without source data against bitrod and other data loss**
     Every backed up block keeps a checksum with it.
-When backy scrubs the backup, it reads the block from the backup target storage, calculates it's checksum and compares it to the stored checksum.
+When backy scrubs the backup, it reads the block from the backup target storage, calculates it's checksum and compares it to the stored checksum (and size).
 If the checksum differs, it's most likely that there was an error when storing or reading the block, or by bitrod on the backup target storage.

     Then, the block and the backups it belongs to, are marked 'invalid' and the block will be re-read for the next backup version even if ``rbd diff`` indicates